 He swung and landed right next to us.
 Still singing and doing that thing he does with the microphone swaying.
 He landed right in front of a bloke wearing gasses to our left, and with his free hand, still doing his dance, he removed the man’s glasses and put them on his own face.

-Oh my God, I was in raptures.
+Oh my God, I was stunned.
 Ian got back on stage, still with the glasses on and finished the song.
 The poor glassless fella, blinked self-consciously, looking straight ahead and pretending not to care.
 Ian swung back down and replaced them on the dude’s face in the next song and did that swagger thing he does when he dances.
 It was amazing.
 After each song he’d go ‘Clap, clap.
 Clap, clap.’ in a mildly sarcastic way as twenty pairs of hands clapped.

 The rest of these photos were taken by Kaori Laird, I also got them from the website mentioned above.